duplocloud/docs/overview/aws-services/s3-bucket.md

 ## Creating an S3 bucket

 {% hint style="info" %}
 When creating an S3 bucket using the `duplocloud_s3_bucket` resource in Terraform, a unique identifier is appended to the bucket name to ensure global uniqueness, as AWS requires.
 This identifier is the AWS account ID, and a prefix with the tenant name (`duploservices-<tenant_name>-`) is also added.
-This naming convention allows for creating buckets with the same name across multiple tenants while maintaining global uniqueness.
+Additionally, for configuring access logs, the default S3 bucket naming convention follows `duplo-<INFRA-NAME>-awslogs-<ACCOUNTNUMBER>`, facilitating streamlined log management across services and ingress configurations.
 DuploCloud automatically adds a prefix and a suffix to bucket names to minimize naming conflicts in the global S3 namespace.
 {% endhint %}

 1. In the DuploCloud Portal, navigate to **Cloud Services** -> **Storage**.